 How to Replace an Underperforming Nonprofit Executive

 Replacing an underperforming executive is one of the most challenging situations that a nonprofit leader must confront.

 It is fairly straightforward to terminate someone who is catastrophically failing, or someone who violates an established policy.
 But it’s particularly difficult to part ways with someone you really like, such as a long-time executive who gradually becomes less capable of delivering results, or a hard working employee who never quite seems to catch on, regardless of how you change their responsibilities.
 And of course, the termination decision becomes even more complex when the underperforming employee has good relationships with the rest of the staff, members, the board, or other external stakeholders.

 Because so many factors must be considered, many nonprofit leaders become paralyzed by the complexity, and put off making a decision.
 This usually makes the situation worse, putting a strain on the rest of the organization to pick up the slack.

 In two decades of work with many talented nonprofit leaders, we’ve found that the following six steps make the process manageable:

 Step One: Due Diligence / Reality Check

 - Have you been clear about your performance expectations?
 Which specific business results are not being achieved?
 Have you listened to the executive’s perspective on the situation?
 Are you sure it’s a people problem and not a situation problem?
-(As our friend Alice Waagen points out, your reality check should include two performance management questions: “Is this an isolated, single incident, or part of a trend?”
+(As Dr. Alice Waagen points out, your reality check should include two performance management questions: “Is this an isolated, single incident, or part of a trend?”
 And “What is the severity of the problem?”

 - Have you put your expectations in writing, and agreed upon a plan of action?
 Are your expectations realistic?
 (For certain?
 Have you benchmarked your expectations against the market reality – is it fair and reasonable to expect what you’re expecting from this individual?)